theforeman/puppet-foreman/README.md

 Part of the Foreman installer: http://github.com/theforeman/foreman-installer

+## ENC / Report Processors

+The current enc and report processor scripts are only compatible with Foreman 1.3.
+To get the old scripts, pass the appropriate API variables to `foreman::puppetmaster`

+    class { 'foreman::puppetmaster':
+      enc_api    => 'v1',
+      report_api => 'v1',
+    }

 ## Database support

 This module supports configuration of either SQLite, PostgreSQL or MySQL as the